longdt/vertx-orm-postgresql/README.md

-## Vertx-Orm-Mysql
+## Vertx-Orm-PostgresSQL
 Simple API focusing on scalability and low overhead.

-Reactive and non blocking which able to handle many database connections with a single thread by use `Vertx-mysql-client`
+Reactive and non blocking which able to handle many database connections with a single thread by use `vertx-pg-client`
 ## Developers
 ### Testing
 Out of the box, the test suite runs a Docker container using TestContainers.